 Normally in a 120V AC circuit, AC current flows from its source to its intended load on an energized, or “hot,” current-carrying conductor and then returns to the source on the neutral current-carrying conductor.
 In a 240V AC circuit, current can return on the second “hot” current carrying conductor or on the neutral, or both, depending upon the combined nature of the loads attached to that circuit.
-A safety ground is not necessary to enable these simple AC electric circuits to work, but is always added as a means to keep living beings safe from shock and electrocution.
-The neutral conductor is held at ground potential by attachment to the safety ground.
+A safety ground is not necessary to enable basic AC electric circuits to work, but is always added, first, as a means to keep living beings safe from shock and electrocution and second, as a means to interrupt the flow of current in the case of an overload, or “short circuit.”
+The neutral conductor is held at ground potential by attachment to the system’s safety ground.
 This connection – known as the “bonding conductor” – is located at the “derived source” of the AC electric service; i.e., the “main service disconnect panel” in the shore power distribution system.
 The safety ground conductor is not intended to carry any of the current that needs to return from the load to the source.

 In the United States, the National Electric Code (NEC) and American Boat and Yacht Council (ABYC) standards require that the green safety ground and the white neutral wires in an AC electrical system MUST be bonded together at – and only at – the “separately derived source“ of the AC power being utilized by the boat at any given time.
 For boat electrical systems that directly connect to the marina’s shore power electrical system, the “derived source” is the shore-side electrical infrastructure.
 Oversimplified, you can think of this “source” as being the marina’s disconnect panel that feeds the dockside pedestal to which the boat is connected for shore power.
 Note, therefore, that for boats directly connected to the marina’s infrastructure, the AC “source” is not aboard the boat.